 - Black fingers, toes, or nose

-- Culture of body fluids to check for bacteria
+- Cultures of body fluids

 Supportive Care for Septicemic Plague

-- Wear gloves when handling or skinning animals to protect contact with your skin
+- Wear gloves when handling or skinning animals to protect contact with your skin.

-- Use insect repellent containing DEET when you are outside
+- Use insect repellent containing DEET when you are outside.

-- Keep fleas off your pets by using flea control products
+- Keep fleas off your pets by using flea control products.

-- Keep dogs and cats from sleeping in your bed if they roam in endemic areas
+- Keep dogs and cats from sleeping in your bed if they roam in endemic areas.

 Centers for Disease Control and Prevention http://www.cdc.gov